DiggnDeeper/wp-dapp/USER_GUIDE.md

 3. The "Publish to Hive" meta box will also show a "Ready for Auto-Publish" indicator
 4. You'll still need to click the "Publish to Hive" button and approve the transaction with Hive Keychain
    - This step is required because Hive Keychain requires manual approval for security reasons

-### Why We Need Manual Approval

-Even with Auto-Publish enabled, you still need to manually approve the transaction because:
-1. Hive Keychain requires user approval for all blockchain transactions (by design)
-2. This security feature ensures no one can publish to your Hive account without your explicit approval
-3. It gives you a final chance to review the post before it goes on the blockchain

 ### Auto-Publish Notifications